Right to Know

 Notice of Non-Discrimination

-Bay Mills Community College (BMCC) and its Board of Regents is committed to providing a non-discriminatory and harassment-free educational and working environment for all members of the Bay Mills Community College, including students, faculty, administrators, staff, and visitors.
-It is the policy of Bay Mills Community College that no person shall be discriminated against, excluded from participation in, denied the benefits of, or otherwise be subjected to discrimination, including harassment, in employment and admissions, in education, or in any program or activity for which the College is responsible, on the basis of race, color, national origin, ancestry, sex, gender, gender identification, sexual orientation, disability, age, religion, medical condition, veteran status, marital status or any other characteristic protected by institutional policy or tribal or federal law.
+It is the policy of Bay Mills Community College that no person shall be discriminated against, excluded from participation in, denied the benefits of or otherwise be subjected to discrimination, including harassment, in employment, in admissions, in education, or in any program or activity for which BMCC is responsible, on the basis of race, color, national origin, ancestry, sex, sexual orientation, sex stereotypes, sex characteristics, gender identity, pregnancy or related conditions, disability, age, religion, medical condition, veteran status, parental, family or marital status, or any other characteristic protected by institutional policy or tribal or federal law.
+Rev. 08.01.2024

 Title IX